Automated Soil Sampling Planning

 Select one or multiple fields.
 Optionally Copy Settings from an existing plan (to get a consistent Soil trend across years).

-2. Pick Analysis Type
+2. Pick Grid or Zonal, Core or Composite type Analysis Type

 Grid‑based: splits the field into equal cells; best for baselining or when historic data is limited.